olery/oni/README.md

       end

       # This would get executed upon completion of a job.
-      def complete(message, result, timings)
+      def complete(message, result)
         puts result
       end
     end

     class MyMapper < Oni::Mapper
       # Map the input given by MyDaemon#receive into the right arguments
       # for MyWorker#initialize.
       #
       # NOTE: the return value should be an Array.
       # Oni calls #to_a on the output (more specifically we use a splat) so your
       # return value should be an Array.
 If you do not return an Array you risk
       # that the object you return will wrongfully be converted into an Array.
       # This is painful when it comes to Hashes, which, after the #to_a call